Black folks homemade cornbread – Corn is a common ingredient in Southern soul food recipes.

 Kitchen equipment for Black folks skillet cornbread

-Ingredients for Black folks homemade cornbread
+Ingredients for Black folks Southern homemade cornbread

 - 1 cup of medium grind cornmeal